ihsoft/KSPDev_Utils/Source/docs_project/BUILD.md

 # Things to NOT do

-Don't even try to build the `KSP_API.shfbproj` porject!
-If you try, it will create somewhat 100k of files in teh file system.
-And ALL of them won't make any sense for `KSPDev-Utils`.
-The `KSP_API` project only exists to avoid the false unresolved referrences warnings in the main project.
+Don't even try to build the `KSP_API.shfbproj` project!
+If you do, it will create somewhat 100k of files in the file system.
+And ALL of them won't make any sense for `KSPDev_Utils`.
+The `KSP_API` project only exists to avoid the false unresolved referrences warnings in the main project (a workaround for the SHFB issue).
 Never build it on its own!!!